UAE Corporate Tax: 0%-9% Rate | Filing & Advisory

 If the FTA requires further information, additional time may be needed.
 In such cases, the applicant must submit the requested details before the application can proceed.

 Corporate tax is levied on the net profit earned by a business, while Value-Added Tax (VAT) is charged on the sale of goods and services at each stage of the supply chain.
 Under the corporate tax system, businesses are required to calculate and report their taxable income and pay tax accordingly.
+In contrast, VAT is collected from customers and remitted to the government, based on the value added during transactions.

 Start a Conversation